ollyholly/robotic-hoover-tech-test/README.md

 - Parse input and set up the hoover
 - Read input from a remote file
 - Write output to a text file
-- Think about user interface
+- Improve user interface

 ### Edge cases and errors

-- given coordinates are not integers
+- Given coordinates are not integers
-- given coordinates are outside of the map
+- Given coordinates are outside of the map
-- room coordinates can not be less than 1
+- Room dimensions can not be less than 1
-- check if the data not received

 ### Classes

 - app/control – receives input, configures the hoover, passes the hoover data to the output
-- hoover – handles hoover position and movement
+- hoover – handles hoover position, movement & clean-up
-- dirt patches – handle map of dirt patches and cleaned spaces
-- io - reads input file, parses input, writes into the output file
+- input - reads the input file, parses input, writes into the output file
+- output - parses data for the output, writes into the output file – (potentially) dirt patches – handles map of dirt patches and cleaned spaces

 hoover = new Hoover(data)
 hoover.followInstructions()